Subsidiarity (European Union): Federalist v. Intergovernmentalist schools of thought

 Since its inception, the European Community, then becoming the European Union, has faced the remarks and critics of two main school of thoughts: the federalists, defending a centralised decision-making model, and the intergovernmentalists, in favour of a broader share of competences.

 On one side, the federalist school is in favour of more supranational decisions.
 For them, most of the decisions should be taken at a central level, by the Union, in order to improve the efficiency of decision-making, enjoy scale economies and avoid negative spillovers issued from local decisions.
 The fiscal federalism theory therefore perceives the principle of subsidiarity as a guarantee that the decisions will be taken at central level when there would demonstrable benefits of conducting the policy by the Union.

 On the other side, the school of intergovernmentalism defends a decentralized model and more decisions taken by Member States, with a process in which the local knowledge enables to take the most adapted decisions and the citizens can express their disagreement by direct contact with the politicians or leaving the region (Voice or Exit principle).
 For the intergovernmentalist theory, the principle of subsidiarity guarantees that decisions will be taken as closely as possible to citizens, and therefore at the lowest level possible.

-The EU principle of subsidiarity is seen by the literature as sufficiently unbounded to satisfy both schools of thought and approach to centralization (Golub, 1996; Teasdale, 1993; van Kersbergen and Verbeek, 1994).
+The EU principle of subsidiarity is seen by the literature as sufficiently unbounded to satisfy both schools of thought and approach to centralization.